Metered Aerosol (CFC-Free)

 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor or pharmacist has weighed the risks of you using Atrovent Metered Aerosol against the benefits it is expected to have for you.
+Your doctor has weighed the risks of you using Atrovent Metered Aerosol against the benefits it is expected to have for you.

 This leaflet was last updated on the date at the end of this leaflet.
 More recent information may be available.
 The latest Consumer Medicine Information is available from your pharmacist, doctor or from www.medicines.org.au and may contain important information about the medicine and its use of which you should be aware.

-Atrovent Metered Aerosol opens up the air passages in people with asthma and chronic obstructive pulmonary disease (COPD).
+Atrovent Metered Aerosol opens up the air passages in people suffering from asthma and chronic obstructive pulmonary disease (COPD).

 Atrovent Metered Aerosol is available only with a doctor's prescription.

-Do not use Atrovent Metered Aerosol if you are allergic to:
+Do not use Atrovent Metered Aerosol if you have an allergy to:

 Some of the symptoms of an allergic reaction may include: